jakob22r/DISProject/app/README.md

 ## Running the web-application
 Host and port for the web server can be configured in run.py.
-To start the web server navigate to the app directory and execute python3 run.py This will start the web server at the specified host and port.
+To start the web server navigate to the app directory and execute python3 run.py The actual project, html, css and routing is located in the subdirectory project This will start the web server at the specified host and port.

 ## Login